 On the PI Behavioral Assessment, what are reasonable accommodations for respondents with disabilities?

 Clients and other stakeholders often have questions about administering the PI Behavioral Assessment to respondents with disabilities.
-These questions may arise because the test user is making sure they comply with legal requirements for assessing people with disabilities, or the client may be working with respondents who have disabilities and wants to make sure that they use the assessment appropriately.
+These questions may arise because the client needs to comply with legal requirements, or the client may be working with respondents who have disabilities and wants to make sure that they use the assessment appropriately.

 Clients should feel comfortable using the PI Behavioral Assessment with most disabled populations.
 If a respondent’s disability requires a reasonable accommodation in order for them to take the PI Behavioral Assessment, clients are encouraged to provide such accommodations as appropriate.
 Most accommodations will not change the validity or interpretations of the results.

 This document is intended to provide a summary of accommodations as they relate to the use of the PI Behavioral Assessment.
 Additionally, test users should be familiar with their country and region’s legal requirements for providing reasonable accommodations and be prepared for the types of accommodations that may be needed.
 The following document describes the use of accommodations on the PI Behavioral Assessment in more detail.

 Why might a respondent need an accommodation?

 For any assessment, test administrators have a responsibility to minimize irrelevant factors that might impact the results.
 For example, you wouldn’t administer an achievement test during a fire alarm, since it would distract the respondents.
 Similarly, when administering assessments to respondents with disabilities, test users should know whether the assessment is appropriate for people who have that disability, and if so, whether there are any aspects of the test design or administration that might affect the respondent’s score because of the disability.